turbopape/postagga/README.md

 ```

 The errors will be reported as a collection mapping each rule to what
-step and state did the parser fail.
+step and state the parser failed.
 This can be quite large, so be
 careful not to spit the contents of the result directly into your REPL -
 you can test on the **:errors** being _nil_ and work with the
 **:data** value: